 For its services as Program Manager, TFI and related entities are paid an annual management fee of 0.5% of the average daily net assets of the Program, plus specific investment management fees for the underlying investments in the TIAA-CREF Institutional Mutual Funds.
-Total management fees earned by TFI and related entities for the years ended June 30, 2013 and 2012, were \$852,142 and \$779,485, respectively, which included \$610,378 during 2013 and \$570,730 during 2012 of fees on average daily net assets of the Program and \$241,764 during 2013 and \$208,755 during 2012 of fees on underlying Program investments in the TIAA-CREF Institutional Mutual Funds.
-Fees earned by TFI and related entities on underlying Program investments were not charged to the Program but were paid by participants according to the Program management agreements.
+Total management fees earned by TFI and related entities for the years ended June 30, 2014 and 2013, were \$943,244 and \$852,142, respectively, which included \$695,290 during 2014 and \$610,378 during 2013 of fees on average daily net assets of the Program and \$247,954 during 2014 and \$241,764 during 2013 of fees on underlying Program investments in the TIAA-CREF Institutional Mutual Funds.
+Fees earned by TFI and related entities on underlying Program investments were not charged to the

+Program but were paid by participants according to the Program management agreements and are reported in the statement of changes in fiduciary net position as customer redemptions.